Shared Mailboxes (Formerly MEPF's)

 - None - Use this as the default permission when you want to limit the folder audience to only users you specifically add to the Name/Role.

-This allows the person replying to a message to send a message on behalf of the MEPF instead of sending from their personal account.
+This allows the person replying to a message to send a message as the Shared Mailbox account name instead of sending from their personal account.
 For example, a message could be sent on behalf of the Technology Assistance Center.

 Questions or Problems?
 Contact the Technology Assistance Center (TAC)